 A student's request to transfer in between the tracks (Full-Time and Part-Time) is dependent upon space availability and operational resources for students with documented extenuating circumstances.
+Students considering a request for cohort transfer may meet with the Assistant Dean or designee within the SON.
 All requests for transfer with supporting documentation should be emailed to the Program Officer/NSHE Specialist II.
-The Dean of Nursing (or appointed designee within the School of Nursing) will make the final decision regarding cohort transfers.
+The Dean of Nursing or Dean's designee will make the final decision regarding cohort transfers.